No. 7 Squadron IAF: After Bangladesh

 After the end of the war, the unit was positioned at Bagdogra from where it moved to Chandigarh in 1973 to convert to MIG 21MF.
 The Squadron then moved to Pathankot.
 The OC of the unit in 1972 was Wg Cdr RV Singh and in 1973 Wg Cdr Trilochan Singh (later Air Marshal- SASO of WAC).
 Sqn Ldr AY Tipnis was the Flight Commander of the newly converted Mig 21MF sqn (later Chief of Air Staff).
 Sqn Ldr SP Tyagi (later Chief of the Air Staff) was also with the Sqn in 1973.

 The Sqn was the first IAF Sqn to convert to the Mirage 2000, in a ceremonial parade on 29 June 1985.

 In June 1987, during Operation Poomalai, Four Mirage 2000s from No. 7, in anticipation of air opposition from the Sri Lankan Air Force, provided air-cover for the five An 32 detailed to airdrop food supplies over Jaffna.

 The Battle Axes were called into action again on 3 November 1988 during Operation Cactus, when India responded to a plea for help by the Maldives government following a military coup.
 While the Il-76s of No.44 Squadron flew in troops from the Para brigade into the capital Male, six Mirages operating from Trivandrum made several passes over the Islands in a show of force.
 Wg Cdr Vaidya led the first formation with Flt Lt R Nambiar over the Hulule airfield.

 Kargil Operations in May 1999 - Op Safed Sagar

 No. 7 squadron was back in action again in May 1999, called to assist the Army in the area North, North-East of Kargil during Operation Vijay.
 The Battle Axes at that time was under the command of Wg Cdr Sandeep Chabra.
 For the first time, the IAF had employed Precision guided munitions to strike the supply lines of the entrenched enemy.

 After the failure of the first strikes by Jaguars, the task was assigned to the Mirages.
-Flying from Adampur AFB, Mirages of No.7 Sqn struck Tigerhill, Muntho Dhalo, Tololing.
+Flying from Adampur AFB, Mirages of No.7 Sqn, Gwalior struck Tigerhill, Muntho Dhalo, Tololing.
 Along with the LGBs, 1000lbers were also used.
 On one particular sortie, a Mirage came upon a Pakistani Army Helicopter, but did not engage as it was in the moment of crossing back over the LoC.